 It doesn’t take a lot to save for education.
 And every dollar helps.

-- Make saving automatic: Set up recurring contributions of at least $25 directly from your bank account – and consider increasing annually.
-Contribute directly from your paycheck, too, with as little as $15 per pay period.
-(Of course, you can make one-time contributions of at least $25 any time by check or electronically.)
+- Make saving automatic: Set up recurring contributions directly from your bank account – and consider increasing annually.
+Contribute directly from your paycheck, too.
+(Of course, you can make one-time contributions any time by check or electronically.)

 Low fees matter